JorjaFox/website/_posts-old-blog/2011-06-29-csi-returns-september-21st.md

 <img class="size-medium wp-image-3508 alignleft" title="cbs-fall" src="//static.jorjafox.net/wordpress/2011/06/cbs-fall-230x143.jpg" alt="" width="230" height="143" />No word yet on who (if anyone) is replacing Laurence Fishburne.
 And no work yet on how many episodes (if any) we should expect Jorja to be in.

-So pretty much all we know is that <em>CSI</em> will be back on September 21st (that's a Wednesday!) at 10pm ET/9pm CT.
+So pretty much all we know is that _CSI_ will be back on September 21st (that's a Wednesday!) at 10pm ET/9pm CT.

 <a href="https://www.facebook.com/notes/tv-guide-magazine/cbs-unveils-fall-launch-dates-sticks-with-premiere-week/249339448414191">TV Guide remarks</a>:
 <blockquote>Tradition-minded CBS is sticking with a pretty tradition-minded fall roll out.
 While the other networks look to stagger their fall 2011 launches a bit more than usual, CBS is sticking with a fall roll-out that centers mostly on the first week of the TV season (starting Sept.
 19).</blockquote>